bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 We did.
 We covered updates about `Frost` and `Roast`, `MuSig2'.
-We talked about ideas that are a little further out in terms of `batch verification`, `signature aggregation`, `interactive full aggregation`, `cross-input signature aggregation`.
+We talked about ideas that are a little further out in terms of `batch verification`, `signature aggregation`, `interactive full aggregation`, `cross input signature aggregation`.

 Speaker 0: 00:00:54